Best Selling Bulk Pipe Tobaccos

 They definitely hit the bull's-eye with this.
 Crumbled two coins and smoke away.
 Great flavours.
 Always love when the blenders find a balance.
 I did find I had to nurse it a bit, but nothing major.
 Smokey BBQ meets Brown sugar.
 If you get this, make sure you get plenty, cause you'll want more.
 Just sayin Read Less

-Cornell & Diehl Autumn Evening
+Cornell & Diehl Chocolate Cavendish

 Components: Virginia